Are you using behavioral retargeting to improve the quality of your leads and get more sales? If not, you’re missing a trick.

 - WordPress, using the OptinMonster connector plugin

 To create your MonsterChain, you’ll need at least one more campaign.
-One easy way to create a related campaign is to duplicate it by going to the three-dot menu in the dashboard, and pressing Duplicate.
+One easy way to create a related campaign is to duplicate it by going to the three-dot menu in the dashboard and clicking Duplicate.

 You’ll get an exact copy of the campaign, which you can edit.
 To create our MonsterChain, we’re going to offer a bigger discount to people who did not take the previous one, following the editing process described above: